karlh001/archiveguard/README.md

 ## Operating Systems

+### Windows

 For Windows, download ag.exe and follow this [post](https://github.com/karlh001/archiveguardian/wiki/AG-on-Windows).

+Using POWERSHELL or CMD (Win+R, type 'cmd' hit enter) type the full path to execute the program.
+If you double-click the icon the console closes straight away.

+> C:\Users\Me\ag.exe -d C:\Users\Me\Pictures\

+Your anti-malware or anti-virus scanner may block these execuable file.
+You will need to allow AG before running.

+### Linux

 For Linux, download "ag".
 Due to many different varients of Linux, if this does not work, try the ag.pyc using python but [read me](https://github.com/karlh001/archiveguardian/wiki/ag.pyc-File) first.
 You could also try the compatible version "ag_compatible" as this was built on an older version of Linux.

-## Installation Linux

 Download and unpack the archive.
-Copy 'ag' to your user bin for easy use on the command line.
+Copy 'ag' to your usr bin for easy use on the command line.

 > sudo cp ag /usr/bin/ag